feranick/SolarLogMeter/README.md

  6. Temperature measurements:

- There are two ways temperature can be measured, using
+ There are two ways temperature can be measured, using:

  - thermistor (Vishay NTCLE100E3), pin 7 - (comment the definition of TBAR)
- - Bosch BMP085 Barometric sensor - via I2C bus (uncomment the definition of TBAR) You must select at build time the type of sensor you want to use.
+ - Bosch BMP085 Barometric sensor - via I2C bus (uncomment the definition of TBAR)

+You must select at build time the type of sensor you want to use.

  7. Irradiance measurements:

  - Pins 2, 4, 5, 6, 7 for vertical irradiance.
  - Pins 3, 22, 23, 24, 25 for horizontal irradiance.

  8. Sun calculator:

  - Time is always given in Standard Daylight Time form (no daylight saving).